supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_L13_Implement_Security_and_Compliance_in_an_Azure_Pipeline.md

 1. In the **Change billing** pane, select **Remove billing** setting and click on Save.

+  **Congratulations** on completing the lab!
+Now, it's time to validate it.
+Here are the steps:

+  > - Navigate to the Lab Validation tab, from the upper right corner in the lab guide section.
+  > - Hit the Validate button for the corresponding task.
+If you receive a success message, you have successfully validated the lab.
+  > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+  > - If you need any assistance, please contact us at labs-support@spektrasystems.com.

-#### Review
+## Review

 In this lab, you integrated a GitHub project with Azure DevOps by using the new Azure Pipelines integration from the Marketplace.
-## Review

-In this lab, you will use **WhiteSource Bolt with Azure DevOps** to automatically detect vulnerable open source components, outdated libraries, and license compliance issues in your code.